MuratKymc/insuranceCampaignProject/README.md

 # Spring Boot : insuranceCampaignProject

+### Frontend:
+You can see the frontend part of the project by following this link: https://github.com/MuratKymc/insuranceCampaignProject-frontend.git

 ## Introduction
 A demo Spring Boot project where users can enter campaigns, publis and unpublish their campaigns whenever they want, and implement many functions of the campaign with crud operations.